Comprehensive Taxonomies of Nature- and Bio-inspired Optimization: Inspiration versus Algorithmic Behavior, Critical Analysis and Recommendations (from 2020 to 2024): Learned Lessons and Recommendations from the Analysis of the Evolution of Bio-Inspired Optimization

 \item \textbf{Good comparisons are crucial for new proposals:} The lack of fair comparisons is another important drawback of many proposals published to date.
-When new algorithms are proposed, unfortunately many of them are only compared to very basic and classical algorithms (such as GA or PSO).
+When new algorithms are proposed, unfortunately, many of them are only compared to very basic and classical algorithms (such as GA or PSO).
 These algorithms have been widely surpassed by more advanced versions over the years which, so obtaining better performance than naive version of classical algorithms is relatively easy to achieve, and it does not imply a competitive performance \cite{review11}.
 In some cases, the proposed algorithm is compared to similar algorithms but not with competitive algorithms outside that semantic niche \cite{review11,PerfTuned}.
 This methodological practice must be regarded as a very serious barrier for their application to real-world problems.
-We encourage researchers to increase the algorithms used in their experimental section, including more competitive or state-of-the-art algorithms: until they are prove to be competitive respect to the state of the art, new nature- and bio-inspired solvers will not be used in practice either will attract enough attention of the research community.
+We encourage researchers to increase the algorithms used in their experimental section, including more competitive or state-of-the-art algorithms: until they are proven to be competitive in respect to the state of the art, new nature- and bio-inspired solvers will not be used in practice either will attract enough attention of the research community.

-\item \textbf{Many proposals have a very limited influence:} By examining in depth the historical trajectory followed by each reviewed algorithm, an intriguing trend is revealed: a fraction of the proposals has a very limited influence in new papers after the original publication.
-For them, there is almost no new papers with improved versions, or applying it to new problems.
-Fortunately, other few algorithms have a stronger influence.
-In view of this dichotomy, the researchers should evaluate their proposals to diverse problems, including widely acknowledged benchmark functions and real-world practical problems, to grasp the interest of the community in considering their proposed algorithms for tackling other applications.
+\item \textbf{Many proposals have a very limited influence:} By examining in depth the historical trajectory followed by each reviewed algorithm, an intriguing trend is revealed: a fraction of the proposals have a very limited influence in new papers after the original publication.
+For them, there are almost no new papers with improved versions, or applying it to new problems.
+Fortunately, other algorithms have a stronger influence.
+In view of this dichotomy, the researchers should evaluate their proposals for diverse problems, including widely acknowledged benchmark functions and real-world practical problems, to grasp the interest of the community in considering their proposed algorithms for tackling other applications.